 - The first Evolution Education Weekend was held at KBS on Feb.
 7-9, 2020 for 2017, 2018 and 2019 RETs

-Teaching Evolution in Action, summer 2015
+Teaching Evolution in Action, 2015

 Program for preservice teachers, a KBS summer experience, hands on courses and working with a cohort to better understand evolution and how to teach it in the secondary classroom.
 In partnership with BEACON Center for the study of Evolution in Action and MSU’s Department of Teacher Education.
 Thank you to Jamie Bowman and Jodie McManus for their mentorship.
 Congratulations to Diontae Matthews, Kathryn Schwartz and Chris Symons for completing the first summer Undergraduate Research Experience for Teachers!